DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-09-11-cross_validation.md

 ---
+title: "Cross-Validation Techniques: Ensuring Robust Model Performance"
 author_profile: false
 categories:
 - Machine Learning
 - Data Science
 classes: wide
 date: '2024-09-11'
-excerpt: An exploration of cross-validation techniques in machine learning, focusing on methods to evaluate and enhance model performance while mitigating overfitting risks.
 header:
   image: /assets/images/data_science_2.jpg
   overlay_image: /assets/images/data_science_2.jpg
   show_overlay_excerpt: false
   teaser: /assets/images/data_science_2.jpg
+excerpt: "An exploration of cross-validation techniques in machine learning, focusing on methods to evaluate and enhance model performance while mitigating overfitting risks."
+seo_title: "Cross-Validation Techniques for Robust Machine Learning Models"
-seo_description: Explore various cross-validation techniques in machine learning, their importance, and how they help ensure robust model performance by minimizing overfitting.
+seo_description: "Explore various cross-validation techniques in machine learning, their importance, and how they help ensure robust model performance by minimizing overfitting."
-seo_title: Cross-Validation Techniques for Robust Machine Learning Models
 tags:
 - Cross-Validation
 - Model Evaluation
 - Machine Learning
 - Data Validation
-title: 'Cross-Validation Techniques: Ensuring Robust Model Performance'
+- Overfitting
+summary: "This article dives into the various cross-validation techniques used in machine learning to assess and enhance model performance.
+It covers popular methods such as k-fold cross-validation, leave-one-out cross-validation, and stratified cross-validation, explaining how these techniques help in mitigating overfitting and ensuring robust model evaluation."
+keywords:
+- Cross-validation methods
+- Machine learning model validation
+- k-fold cross-validation
+- Preventing overfitting
+- Model evaluation techniques
+- Data validation in machine learning
 ---

 In machine learning, the goal is to build models that generalize well to unseen data.
 However, one of the key challenges is avoiding overfitting, which occurs when the model performs well on training data but poorly on new, unseen data.
 Cross-validation is a powerful tool for assessing model performance and ensuring that the model is robust, i.e., it generalizes well beyond the specific data it was trained on.